Edgelands

 Let’s just go to the cops.

-I went along with it.
-I wasn’t comfortable calling the police on my family.
-My sister had done it once before and it shamed my stepmother to have cops outside her door for the neighbours to see.
+I went along with it even though I wasn’t comfortable calling the police on my family.
+My sister had done it once before and it shamed my stepmother to have cops outside her door for neighbours to see.
 On the other hand, this friend had rescued me from a life of confinement in the closet, feigning love for a woman.
 What she suggested carried more weight than any doubt I had.

-We walked into the police station at Dundas and University and explained my predicament to the cop at the front desk.
-We were told to go up to Weston and Lawrence, where my family lived and call the non-emergency number.
+We walked into the police station, a concrete structure which takes up about an entire city block near Dundas and University Avenues.
+I explained my predicament to the cop at the front desk, who told us to go to the neighbourhood where my family lived and call the non-emergency number.
 We were cautioned we might have to wait a while as our request would be queued.
-We tried our luck and took the subway to Lawrence West station.
-I sat nervously on the bus.
-I was worried about seeing people I knew.
-When we got there, a cop met us in under an hour.
-She listened as I explained my predicament.
+We tried our luck and took the subway north to Lawrence West station.
+I sat nervously on the bus that took us west and worried about seeing people I knew.
+When we got to the apartment building, a cop met us in under an hour.
+She listened as I explained my problem.
+She was sympathetic.

-I can go up there but I can’t go in without their permission.
+Awful to think these things still happen.
+I can go up there, but I can’t go into the unit without their permission.
 Hopefully the uniform will do the trick.

 Mohamed!
 We were worried.
 We heard you’d gone missing in London.